 - On-page optimization – all techniques and tricks for optimization that focus on your web site, home page, landing page or other primary web presence.

 - Off-page optimization – all techniques and tricks for optimization that focus on driving traffic to your site.
-This includes but is not limited to social media, article/blog posting, pay-per-click campaigns and any other form of internet marketing not that is not on your web site, home page or landing pages.
+This includes but is not limited to social media, article/blog posting, pay-per-click campaigns and any other form of internet marketing that is not on your website, home page or landing pages.

 Search engines and their crawlers are searching the internet for content displayed in HTML.
 This includes the textual content displayed on the page as well as the coding that defines your websites appearance.
 Make sure that your HTML is “clean” and contains no mistakes.
 It is also important to make sure that there is no hidden code or hidden text.
 There are some unscrupulous methods of on-page SEO that use hidden text and code and your site could be penalized for it.
 There are some other features of web pages that are not immediately indexable by search engines including pictures and Java.
 In order to optimize these in search engines, include captions describing each non-text capsule.